-We have applied to list our units on NASDAQ under the symbol "ERESU."
-We expect that our Class A common stock and warrants will be listed under the symbols "ERES" and "ERESW," respectively, once the Class A common stock and warrants begin separate trading.
+We will apply to list our units on NASDAQ under the symbol "ERES.U."
+We expect that our Class A common stock and warrants will be listed under the symbols "ERES" and "ERES.W," respectively, once the Class A common stock and warrants begin separate trading.